-With respect to credit risk arising from other financial assets which primarily comprises of cash and cash equivalents, the exposure to credit risk arises from default of the counter party.
+With respect to credit risk arising from other financial assets which primarily comprises of cash and short term-deposits, the exposure to credit risk arises from default of the counter party.
 These deposits are placed with highly rated local financial institutions.